martyjs/marty/docs/docs/stores.md

 order: 2
 ---

-A store is where the applications state and logic live for a specific domain.
-A store can contain a collection of domain entities (Like a [Backbone Collection](http://backbonejs.org/#Collection)) or it could store some data about something (Like a [Backbone Model](http://backbonejs.org/#Model)).
+Stores hold information about a domain.
+That domain could be a collection of entities (Like a [Backbone Collection](http://backbonejs.org/#Collection)) or it could be some information about something specific (Like a [Backbone Model](http://backbonejs.org/#Model)).
+It is responsible for processing actions from the [dispatcher](/docs/dispatcher.html), updating its own state and notifying interested parties when its state changes.

 The store should be the **only** place where your applications state changes.
 If your views want to update its state, it should call an [action creator](/docs/actionCreators.html) which dispatches an action that stores listen to and update themselves and then notify the views about their new state.
-The reasons for this are firstly to give the all parts of the application the opportunity to see this new state and also simplify debugging.
-Its a lot easier to find a bug if theres only one place the values can change rather than in all views.

 {% highlight js %}
 var UsersStore = Marty.createStore({